How does therapy work: things to know before you go

-One in four British adults will experience a mental health concern this year, such as depression, anxiety, or chronic stress.
+One in four British adults will experience a mental health concern this year, such as feeling tense, overwhelmed or down.
 Of those, one in three seek help from a doctor or therapist — a significant increase compared to the mid-2000s.

 These encouraging numbers show that people are more open to attending therapy and asking for support than ever before.
 But many of us still have worries, fears and questions about the therapy process, the benefits of therapy, and what exactly a therapist does.

 Relax, lay back on the proverbial therapist’s couch, and let us break it down for you.

 The benefits of therapy: everyone is doing it!

 Dan Murray-Serter, co-founder of Heights, was once told that therapy was "for weak boys and lost men."

 There’s still a lot of stigma around the idea of going to therapy, yet it’s not a sign of weakness.
 Quite the opposite, actually.

 "It can help people develop and foster passion, productivity, and balance in their lives," says psychotherapist Chris Boyd, MA, in an interview with PsychCentral.